5 Foods That Can Make Autism Worse

 In our experience, when people with ASD removed dairy from their diet, they began talking more, their hyperactivity was reduced, and bowel problems were resolved.

-A mixture of proteins found in grains such as wheat, barley, and rye, gluten can increase inflammation when ingested.
+Research shows that gluten—a mixture of proteins found in grains such as wheat, barley, and rye—can increase systemic inflammation when ingested.
 In fact, your body can create antibodies to gluten which can fire up, or inflame, your brain.

 Gluten seems to particularly negatively affect the functioning of the cerebellum.
 Through our imaging work, we have discovered that those with ASD already often have decreased functioning of their cerebellum – consuming gluten can just make it much worse.